Australian Government - Bureau of Meteorology Home | About Us | Contacts | Help | Feedback |

 According to the American Meteorological Society's Glossary of Meteorology, temperature is the quantity measured by a thermometer.
 In gaseous fluid dynamics, temperature represents molecular kinetic energy, which is then consistent with the equation of state and with definitions of pressure as the average force of molecular impacts and density as the total mass of molecules in a volume.
 Air temperature is measured in a shaded enclosure (most often a Stevenson Screen) at a height of approximately 1.2 m above the ground.
 Maximum and minimum temperatures for the previous 24 hours are nominally recorded at 9 am local clock time.
 Minimum temperature is recorded against the day of observation, and the maximum temperature against the previous day.

-Highest minimum temperature (°C)
+Highest or lowest maximum or minimum temperature

 Daily air temperature maps